 Compassion is the recognition of suffering, and actions taken to alleviate suffering.

-Mindfulness is paying attention in a special way: on purpose, moment by moment and breath by breath, without judgment.
+Mindfulness is paying attention in a special way: on purpose, moment to moment and breath by breath, without judgment.

 - Develop, Maintain, Change and Improve Your Formal Practice